pvoznyuk/react-scrollable-url/README.md

 ### 1. Creating a scrollable anchor

 Use the `ScrollableSection` tag to wrap any React element(s), making it a scrollable anchor.
+Use the `ScrollableLink` to wrpar a link to the corresponding section.
+You may also set a `title` attribute if you want to update a document title.

 ```js
 import React, { Component } from 'react';